 GIFTS OF WOMEN

-- During the season of Lent (from Ash Wednesday to Easter) we hold mid-week worship services.
+- (Postponed for the rest of 2020) During the season of Lent (from Ash Wednesday to Easter) we hold mid-week worship services.
 Each Wednesday we gather for Soup and Sandwiches at 6:00 p.m., followed by a worship service at 7:00.
 We share this series of services with our brothers and sisters from the United Methodist Church and Trinity Episcopal Church.
 All are welcome to join us but be sure to check the church calendar for the location as we rotate services between the three churches.

 GIFTS OF WOMEN